Hindustani orthography: Schwa deletion

-The schwa (अ or 'ə', sometimes written 'a') implicit in each consonant of the Devanagari script is "obligatorily deleted" in Hindi at the end of words and in certain other contexts.
+The schwa (अ or 'ə', sometimes written 'a') implicit in each consonant of the Devanagari script is "obligatorily deleted" in Hindi (as well as in Marathi) at the end of words and in certain other contexts.
 This phenomenon has been termed the "schwa syncope rule" or the "schwa deletion rule" of Hindi.
 One formalization of this rule has been summarized as ə -> ø | VC_CV.
 In other words, when a vowel-preceded consonant is followed by a vowel-succeeded consonant, the schwa inherent in the first consonant is deleted.
 However, this formalization is inexact and incomplete (i.e. sometimes deletes a schwa when it shouldn't or, at other times, fails to delete it when it should), and can yield errors.
 Schwa deletion is computationally important because it is essential to building text-to-speech software for Hindi.

 As a result of schwa syncope, the correct Hindi pronunciation of many words differs from that expected from a literal rendering of Devanagari.
-For instance, राम is Rām (incorrect: Rāma), रचना is Rachnā (incorrect: Rachanā), वेद is Véd (incorrect: Véda) and नमकीन is Namkeen (incorrect Namakeena).
+For instance, राम is Rām (incorrect: Rāma), रचना is Rachnā (incorrect: Rachanā), वेद is Vēd (incorrect: Vēda) and नमकीन is Namkīn (incorrect Namakīna).

-Persian script
+Perso-Arabic script

-The Urdu alphabet is based on the Persian, which is an Arabic alphabet.
+The Urdu alphabet is based on the Persian alphabet, which is an Arabic alphabet.
 Urdu is written from right to left, and most letters link together.
 This leads to variations in the form of a letter depending on its position in a word.
 Most vowels are omitted in generic texts, although they may be written for disambiguation or for pedagogical purposes.
 Urdu is primarily written in a calligraphic style of the script called Nasta'liq.